ciaraugasmoy/WhatToWatch/readme.md

 # What2Watch Repo
+OS FOR ALL VMS: Ubuntu 22.04.3 LTS

-there is a readme in each folder for each server respectively with additional information if any problems are encountered
+Necessary software and instructions below. there is a readme in each folder for each server respectively with additional information if any problems are encountered

 ## Setting Up Database